-Since 2000, the Mecklenburgian landscape around the Schaalsee is part of the global network of 714 UNESCO biosphere reserves in 129 countries (December 2020).
+Since 2000, the Mecklenburgian landscape around the Schaalsee is part of the global network of 748 UNESCO biosphere reserves in 134 countries (as of June 2023).
 In Germany, there are 18 biosphere reserves.
-Of which 16 are recognised through the UNESCO.
+Of which 17 are recognised through the UNESCO.
 Those areas represent important types of German landscapes and are representative of the variety of habitats as well as the fauna and flora in the country.
 Every 10 years there is a re-evaluation of the UNESCO biosphere reserves.
 This is to check if they still adhere to the international standards.
 Here you can read more about the evaluation of the UNESCO biosphere reserve Schaalsee.
 Evaluation of the UNESCO biosphere reserves Schaalsee.

 The UNESCO Biosphere Reserve Schaalsee as a landscape type represents the central area of the Baltic Beech Forest.
 Close to nature beech- and carr forests, boglands, numerous lakes and still waters but also culture-depending ecosystems like pastures, wet meadows and fields create this varied cultural landscape.